 Try hitting Ctrl+- to zoom out one step.
 This will make the text smaller, but it will help create space in the layout for you to view everything.

-We use analytics to track the screen resolutions that users of the Online Editor have and we optimise the view and settings for the majority, but we are aware that there are a huge number of different types of device connecting, with different screen sizes.
+We use analytics to track the screen resolutions that users of the Online Editor have and we optimise the view and settings for the majority, but we are aware that there are a huge number of different types of devices connecting, with different screen sizes.

 List of useful shortcuts